Round Dollar Self Reported Market Capitalization Achieves $1.93 Billion (RD)

-Round Dollar (RD) traded flat against the U.S. dollar during the 1 day period ending at 15:00 PM ET on April 16th.
-One Round Dollar token can now be purchased for about $2.05 or 0.00006728 BTC on popular exchanges.
-Round Dollar has a market capitalization of $1.93 billion and $5.64 worth of Round Dollar was traded on exchanges in the last day.
-Over the last week, Round Dollar has traded down 0% against the U.S. dollar.
+Round Dollar (RD) traded flat against the US dollar during the one day period ending at 8:00 AM E.T. on April 17th.
+Round Dollar has a total market capitalization of $1.93 billion and $5.64 worth of Round Dollar was traded on exchanges in the last day.
+One Round Dollar token can now be purchased for approximately $2.05 or 0.00006728 BTC on popular exchanges.
+In the last week, Round Dollar has traded 0% lower against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.